-Source: Medicines & Healthcare Products Regulatory Agency (GB) Revision Year: 2019 Publisher: Pfizer Limited, Ramsgate Road, Sandwich, Kent, CT13 9NJ, United Kingdom
+Source: Medicines & Healthcare Products Regulatory Agency (GB) Revision Year: 2022 Publisher: Upjohn UK Limited, Ramsgate Road, Sandwich, Kent, CT13 9NJ, United Kingdom

-Xanax is indicated for the short-term treatment of moderate or severe anxiety states and anxiety associated with depression.
-It is only indicated when the disorder is severe, disabling or subjecting the individual to extreme distress.
+Xanax is indicated for short-term symptomatic treatment of anxiety in adults.
+Xanax is only indicated when the disorder is severe, disabling or subjecting the individual to extreme distress.

 250 micrograms (0.25 mg) to 500 micrograms (0.5 mg) three times daily, increasing if required to a total of 3 mg daily.